+LEGAL SERVICES

-LEGAL SERVICES Telephone: (662) 434-7030 Location: 14 FTW Headquarters Eligibility: All active-duty and retired military and their dependents.
+Telephone: (662) 434-7030 Location: 14 FTW Headquarters

+Eligibility: All active-duty, retired military and their dependents
-Go to https://aflegalassistance.law.af.mil to speed up the process.

-Advanced Medical Directives (Your Legal Rights to Make Decisions about your Medical Treatment):

-Many people wish to maintain control over their medical care and the use of life-sustaining technology at the end of life, when they may no longer be able to make such decisions.
+- Go to https://aflegalassistance.law.af.mil to speed up the process. - Advanced Medical Directives (Your Legal Rights to Make Decisions about your Medical Treatment): - Many people wish to maintain control over their medical care and the use of life-sustaining technology at the end of life, when they may no longer be able to make such decisions.
 State laws protect your right to control your medical treatment if you become terminally ill or are otherwise unable to make your own medical decisions.
 Advance directives are documents, which address these issues and include the Living Will or Declaration and the Durable Power of Attorney for Health Care (DPOAHC).
-Advance directives presented to the Medical Group must be issued by the state of Mississippi to be valid.
 Advance directives go into effect only when you are no longer able to communicate your desires to your physician.
 You may change or revoke an advance directive at any time.

-You are not required to have an advance directive to receive care at the 14 MDG or any other medical facility.
-Advance directives allow you to proactively make health care decisions, or designate another adult who knows your health care desires, to make health care decisions for you in the event you become unable to do so.

-Medical care decisions involve Informed Consent, meaning your provider has explained the risks, benefits, and alternate treatments (including no treatment), in understandable language and has provided you or your representative with the opportunity to ask questions before a decision is made.

-You should also talk to your family and close friends.
+- You are not required to have an advance directive to receive care at the 14 MDG or any other medical facility.
+Advance directives allow you to proactively make health care decisions, or designate another adult who knows your health care desires, to make health care decisions for you in the event you become unable to do so. - Medical care decisions involve Informed Consent, meaning your provider has explained the risks, benefits, and alternate treatments (including no treatment), in understandable language and has provided you or your representative with the opportunity to ask questions before a decision is made. - You should also talk to your family and close friends.
 Your decision is important to them, and they may be able to help you choose between those treatments you wish to receive and those you do not.
 Many people also speak to their clergymen, attorneys, and other doctors before completing an advance directive.